Capabilities: ENEPIG Plating for Gold Ball Wire Bonding

 Electrolytic Nickel and electrolytic Gold offer excellent wire bonding performance.
 However, this method has high process costs, poor solder joint reliability due to the high amount of Gold present, and bad co-planarity, which limits its capability to form high feature densities.

 The ENEPIG or universal plating method overcomes all the above problems.
-The addition of a Palladium layer between the Nickel and Gold layers solved the black pad issue, by preventing the hyper corrosion of Nickel during the Gold plating process.
-The presence of Palladium serves as a barrier preventing Gold from the bath penetrating into the Nickel layer, and diffusion of Nickel to the surface of Gold.
+The addition of a Palladium layer between the Nickel and Gold layers solve the black pad issue, by preventing the hyper corrosion of Nickel during the Gold plating process.

-The standard Gold ball bonding process involves a bonded wire and consists of a ball bond and a stitch bond.
-The ball bond is the first bond, commonly made on die bonding pads.
-The second bond or the stitch bond is made on substrate bonding pads.
-Both bonds are made on a PCB substrate and the evaluation focuses on the capability of the stitch bond.
-Generally, the bonding window for a stitch bond is smaller than those for the ball bond, making stitch bonds more susceptible to non-sticking due to plating quality or surface contamination in comparison.
+The standard Gold ball bonding process involves a bond wire and consists of a ball bond and a stitch bond.
+Generally, the bonding making stitch bonds more susceptible to non-sticking due to plating quality or surface contamination in comparison.

 Gold, being a soft metal, needs to be present in sufficient thickness to create a good wire bond.
-Inadequate thickness of Gold can result in degradation of pull strength with the underlying metal being scraped off.
+Inadequate thickness of Gold can result in degradation of pull strength with the underlying metal being scrap off.
 A thick Gold deposit has a cushioning effect on the bond, producing a bond of superior strength.
-The wire bond loses its strength if the Gold thickness is inadequate, which also leads to the possibility of Nickel diffusion.